-Job Summary: The Research Administrator is responsible for the daily administrative operations of defined research areas including grant and contract proposal preparation and approval, establishment of account infrastructure, management of financial transactions, preparation of regular reporting on status of funding and approval of research expenditures.
-This person collaborates with Chiefs and Principal Investigators (PIs) and Research Administrative Director (RAD) to ensure compliance and proper implementation of policies and procedures.
+The Research Administrator II is responsible for the daily administrative operations of defined research areas including grant and contract proposal preparation and approval, establishment of account infrastructure, management of financial transactions, preparation of regular reporting on status of funding and approval of research expenditures.
+This person collaborates with Chiefs and Principal Investigators (PIs) and Research Administration Team leadership to ensure compliance and proper implementation of policies and procedures.

 Works with Financial Analysts and others as necessary to reconcile information/reports and provide investigators with regular financial status reports in user-friendly formats.
 Expected to have regular meetings with investigators where projections are provided and reviewed to avoid deficit spending.
-As necessary, work with investigators and RAD to manage deficits.
+As necessary, work with investigators and Research Administration team leadership to manage deficits. (essential)

 Responsible for managing all time and effort reporting for defined areas of responsibility.
 Works with PIs to regularly monitor information, make changes as appropriate.
-Report any unusual or non-compliant information to PI and Research Administrative Director.
+Report any unusual or non-compliant information to PI and Research Administration team leadership (essential)

-Authorizes all expense items such as making deposits, transfering funds, assigning expenses within areas of responsibility.
-Works with ancillary areas such as A/P, HR, and Purchasing to ensure receipt of materials and prompt payment or resolution of any issues.
+Authorizes all expense items such as making deposits, transferring funds, and assignment of expenses within areas of responsibility.
+Works with ancillary areas such as A/P, HR, and Purchasing to ensure receipt of materials and prompt payment or resolution of any issues. (essential)

 Decision Making: Ability to make decisions that are guided by general instructions and practices requiring some interpretation.
 May make recommendations for solving problems of moderate complexity and importance.